 Let’s say you want to create a permission for a host behind a

 Mapped Address from a different TURN server, all inbound traffic will be dropped.
 Every time they communicate with a different host it generates a new mapping.
 Permissions expire after 5 minutes if they are not refreshed.

 These two messages are for the TURN Client to send messages to a remote peer.

 ChannelData allows you to send data, but not repeat an IP Address.
-You create a Channel with an IP/Port.
-You then send with the ChannelId, and the IP/Port is populated server side.
-This is the better choice if you are sending lots of messages.
+You create a Channel with an IP and port.
+You then send with the ChannelId, and the IP and port will be populated server side.
+This is the better choice if you are sending a lot of messages.

 Allocations will destroy themselves automatically.
 The TURN Client must refresh them sooner than the

 TURN Usage exists in two forms.
 Usually, you have one peer acting as a “TURN Client” and the other side communicating directly.
 In some cases you might have TURN usage on both sides, for example because both clients are in networks that block UDP and therefore the connection to the respective TURN servers happens via TCP.

 These diagrams help illustrate what that would look like.

 Two TURN Allocations for Communication #